YutongHan1123/jmmx29/syllabus.md

 ### Week 10 — March 16

-* Project Code Setup: Jekyll
+* Iteration 0 due
-* Project Code Setup: React
+* Using Jekyll for a web project

 ### Week 11 — March 23

-* Scrollytelling
+* TBD

 ### Week 12 — March 30